IT professionals review data on a tablet inside a data center, discussing cybersecurity best practices for business.

 Cybercriminals use a variety of threats to launch attacks against businesses.
 Often, data breaches happen over a series of security events, making detection that much more difficult.
 However, if you trace security incidents or breaches back to their root cause, you discover that cybercriminals still heavily rely on a few tried-and-true tactics to gain initial access to business networks.

-The most common methods involve manipulation of human behavior and emotion through social engineering.
+The most common methods involve manipulating human behavior and emotion through social engineering.
 Cybercriminals rely on human fallibility for their attacks to work, whether by exploiting behaviors or capitalizing on human error.
-In fact, 82% of breaches involve the human element, according to the 2022 Verizon Data Breach Investigations Report (DBIR).
+In fact, 60% of breaches involve the human element, according to the 2025 Verizon Data Breach Investigations Report (DBIR).
 Despite being one of the oldest cybercriminal techniques, phishing—fraudulent emails that trick users into handing over sensitive information—is still one of the top ways threat actors infiltrate businesses.
-Phishing is behind nearly 20% of breaches.
+Phishing is behind nearly 15% of breaches, according to the DBIR.

 But phishing is a means to an end, not always the way in.
 What criminals phish for are credentials, such as employee login information.
 In fact, credential theft is the leading root cause of data breaches.
 It’s also the leading result, with cybercriminals stealing additional credentials for their own use or to sell on the black market.
 Rounding out the top social engineering methods is business email compromise (BEC), which involves threat actors impersonating employees through compromised email accounts.